natenka/pyneng-book-en/docs/source/book/11_modules/create.rst

     print(ip1, check_ip(ip1))
     print(ip2, check_ip(ip2))

 File check_ip_function.py has created check_ip function which checks that argument is an IP address.
 This is done by using **ipaddress** module which will be discussed in the next section.

-Function ipaddress.ip_address() itself checks the correctness of IP address and generates ValueError exception if address is not validated.
+Function ``ipaddress.ip_address`` checks the correctness of IP address and generates ValueError exception if address is not validated.

-Function check_ip() returns True if address is validated and False if not.
+Function ``check_ip`` returns True if address is valid and False if not.

 If you run check_ip_function.py script, the output is: